Global Engagement Studies Institute (GESI) in Bolivia

 Open to Northwestern and non-Northwestern students from all majors meeting Northwestern's minimum application requirements.

-1 year or the equivalent of college-level Spanish
+1 year or the equivalent of college-level Spanish, or the equivalent

 2 Northwestern units per semester.
 Visit Registration & Credit to learn more about credit types and requirements, registration, and other considerations.